Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

 Let $\mathbb{A}_{\mathbb{G}}$ again denote the set of $\mathcal{A}$-valued control strategies $\textbf{a}\triangleq (a_{1},\cdots,a_{K-1})$ that are adapted to the filtration $\mathbb{G}$.
 The discretization of (\ref{Value_portfolio}) serves as the value function to the discrete-time problem:

 which can be solved via dynamic programming:

-We will focus on solving the discrete-time model (\ref{discrt_model})-(\ref{discrt_value}), which is discretized from the continuous-time model (\ref{continuous_market_state})-(\ref{Value_portfolio}).
-Though our methods proposed later can apply on general utility functions, for the purpose of illustration we consider the utility functions of the constant relative risk aversion (CRRA) type with coefficient $\gamma>0$, $i.e$, $U(x)\triangleq U_1(x)=U_2(x)=\frac{1}{1-\gamma}x^{1-\gamma}$, which are widely used in economics and finance.
-Due to the utility functions of CRRA type, both value functions (\ref{Value_portfolio}) and (\ref{discrt_value}) have simplified structures.
-To be specific, the value function to the continuous-time problem can be written as
+We will focus on \emph{solving the discrete-time model }(\ref{discrt_model})-(\ref{discrt_value}), which is discretized from the continuous-time model (\ref{continuous_market_state})-(\ref{Value_portfolio}).
+Though our methods proposed later can be applied on general utility functions, for the purpose of illustration we consider the utility functions of the constant relative risk aversion (CRRA) type with coefficient $\gamma>0$, $i.e$, $U(x)=\frac{1}{1-\gamma}x^{1-\gamma}$, which are widely used in economics and finance.
+Since the utility functions are of CRRA type, both value functions (\ref{Value_portfolio}) and (\ref{discrt_value}) have simplified structures.
+To be specific, the value function to the continuous-time problem can be written as the factorization (see, e.g., \cite{liu:2007})

 where $\tilde{J}(T,\phi_T)=(1-\alpha)/(1-\gamma),$ and